 What is ocean acidification?

-The absorption of CO2 is causing a gradual increase in the pH of the oceans, a phenomenon called ocean acidification.
+The absorption of CO2 is causing a gradual decrease in the pH of the oceans, a phenomenon called ocean acidification.
 This is having an adverse effect on many important marine species such as corals, oysters, crabs and plankton, and due to the unparalleled rate of acidification the organisms may not have time to evolve mechanisms to cope with the changing ocean chemistry.

 What is the Atlantic Meridional Transect?